 This dairy free buttercream frosting is so delicious and just right for topping cupcakes and cakes!
-Smooth, creamy, and very decadent, this recipe is sure to be a favorite.
+Smooth, creamy, and very decadent, this vanilla icing is sure to be a favorite.
 Try this foolproof recipe today!

 Is there anything better than a cupcake with homemade frosting?